zukaitis/midi-grid/README.md

 More thorough information, regarding design and implementation, is available in [wiki of this project](https://github.com/zukaitis/midi-grid/wiki).

+**This repository uses submodules -** [here's info how to fully clone it](https://stackoverflow.com/questions/3796927/how-to-git-clone-including-submodules)

 ## Thanks to
 - [@mimuz](https://github.com/mimuz) - for sharing [STM32 USB MIDI library](https://github.com/mimuz/mimuz-tuch)
 - [@pidcodes](https://github.com/pidcodes) - for providing USB VID/PID pair for this application